ErFjeldheim/moosemate/README.md

 run-app.sh for **Mac/Linux**
 ~~~

-We have also included a desktop shortcut with an icon, allowing the user to start **MooseMate** by double-clicking the icon.
+We have also made the app shippable, allowing the user to start **MooseMate** by double-clicking the icon.
-It can be saved to any preferred location through the Windows “Browse” dialog during installation.
+It can be downloaded to any preferred location through the Windows “Browse” dialog during installation.
 ~~~
 create-windows-shortcut.bat for **Windows**
 create-mac-launcher for **Mac/Linux**